« A Day in Court 2 (Personal) | Main | Lessons from State Court (Personal) »

 Questions Never Asked and Dots Still Requiring Connection (Historical)

-An original theme of this blog was connecting certain historical dots between today’s huge pot market and the little-known Marijuana Tax Act of 1937.
-In that connection, one would normally assume that when the product a policy designed to dissuade “kids” from trying has been our most valuable crop for several years, discussion of that embarrassing development couldn’t be kept entirely off limits; especially in the nation claiming to be a world bastion of free speech.
+An original intention of this blog was to connect historical dots between today’s huge pot market and the little-known Marijuana Tax Act of 1937.
+In that context, one might reasonably assume that if the illegal product a national policy intended to dissuade “kids” from even trying, had already been the country's most valuable crop for several years, any discussion of that embarrassing development would be difficult to avoid, especially in the nation claiming to lead the world in "free speech."

-But one would be dead wrong; the relevant questions are never asked, either by- or of- the very professionals who should be wrestling with them.
+But one would be very wrong; the relevant questions are not asked, either by, or of, the very professionals who should be wrestling with them.
 Instead, the policy is fiercely defended by a scientifically ignorant drug czar as absolutely essential to the national welfare.
-Nor is his claim that without the drug war our drug problems would be even worse even questioned; especially by wonks at the handful of prestigious institutions offering advanced degrees in “Public Policy.”
+Nor is his claim that without the drug war our drug problems would be worse even questioned; especially by wonks at the handful of prestigious institutions offering advanced degrees in

-Policy academics have shown so little interest in Harry Anslinger that not one scholarly biography of the man has ever appeared.
-For those with short memories, Harry was the bureaucrat the FBN was created for in 1930, and which he ruled with an iron fist until departing abruptly in 1962.
-During that interval he played a dominant role in protecting and shaping the policy that would become Nixon’s drug war without any meaningful review of its (racist and stupid) basic assumptions.
+In fact, drug policy academics have shown so little interest in Harry Anslinger that not a single scholarly biography has ever appeared.
+For those with short memories, Harry was the bureaucrat for whom the FBN was created in 1930 and which he ruled with an iron fist until departing abruptly in 1962.
+During that interval he played a dominant role in protecting and shaping the policy that would quickly become Nixon’s drug war without any meaningful review of its (racist and stupid) basic assumptions.
 Anslinger was also the driving force behind the 1937 MTA, and authored of the 1961 Single Convention Treaty (now the UN's basis for global drug prohibition).

 Time doesn't permit a detailed account of Valentine's main contribution: clarifying key interactions between FBN, FBI, and CIA in the aftermath of World War Two.
 The bottom line is that our whole government became so obsessed with opposing Communism that it engaged in tactics that were little different than their opponents.
 The game was then as now: all about "winning," with little concern for long term consequences to either planet or species.